olga-mir/go-cloud-k8s-toolbox/README.md

 # Suite of Tools for Kubernetes and Cloud Infrastructure

 This project provides a suite of tools to perform tasks on Kubernetes or cloud infrastructure in AWS or GCP.
 These tools are designed to run more complex tasks than one-liner bash scripts, and are implemented in Golang which is easier to write, maintain, and test than a bash script.
-Writing these tools in Golang allows for easier packaging and portability, e.g. it can be packaged in a container image and deployed anywhere.

 ## Tools included in this project